NativeScript/plugins/packages/biometrics/README.md

 ### Normal operation

-If you do not pass any of the options (pinFallback / keyName) to the verify method then the plugin will create a secure key, call the authorization methods to trigger face/fingerprint and then attempt to use the key to encrypt some text.
+If you do not pass the `pinFallback` or `keyName` options to the `verifyBiometric()` method, then the plugin will create a secure key, call the authorization methods to trigger face/fingerprint and then attempt to use the key to encrypt some text.
 The idea being that the key will not be accessible unless the user has successfully authenticated.

 This however is not foolproof and the most secure method is to pass the `secret` and `Keyname`options to encrypt/decrypt text.

 ### Encrypting/Decrypting with Authentication

-The best practice is to use the options to encrypt some secret that is validated independently, this is more secure because the key used for decryption cannot be accessed without proper authentication, therefor your secret cannot be decrypted properly.
+The best practice is to use the options to encrypt some secret that is validated independently.

-1. Encrypt your secret
+#### Encrypting your secret

-    Call `verifyBiometric` with the relevant properties.
+To encrypt a secret key name, pass the `secret` and `Keyname`options to the `verifyBiometric()`.

     ```ts
     biometricAuth